WATCH THE STARS OF BROADWAY

 -- Rema Webb

-To register for "The Stars of Broadway Shine on the DEAEF: 20 Years of Inspiring Our Youth & Communities” event, visit broadway.deaeducationalfoundation.org.
+WATCH NOW “The Stars of Broadway Shine on the DEAEF: 20 Years of Inspiring Our Youth & Communities”, visit broadway.deaeducationalfoundation.org.
 Admission is free, donations are encouraged.

 The extraordinary event will celebrate the DEA Educational Foundation’s two-decade span of making an impact on our youth and communities.
 Through education and prevention, the DEAEF provides the public with critical information about the dangers of drug abuse and instills hope through our positive and healthy after-school programs.
 The foundation continues to inspire youth by building their confidence, providing a safe outlet for self-expression, and offering an opportunity to focus on team building, all while under the supervision of a dynamic mentor.